letmejustputthishere/chain-fusion-starter/README.md

 This project demonstrates how to use the Internet Computer (ICP) as a coprocessor for EVM smart contracts.
 The coprocessor listens to events emitted by an EVM smart contract, processes them, and optionally sends the results back.
 This starter project is a proof of concept and should not be used in production environments.

+To get a better understanding of how the coprocessor works, make sure you check out the recorded workshops in the [Additional Resources](#additional-resources) section.

 <p align="center">
 <img src="https://github.com/letmejustputthishere/chain-fusion-starter/assets/32162112/7947d2f1-bbaa-4291-b089-2eb05c5d42df" height="400">
 </p>